ONSdigital/sdg-indicators/_pages/publications.md

 <br>
 [Sustainable Development Goals: progress and possibilities](https://www.ons.gov.uk/economy/environmentalaccounts/articles/sustainabledevelopmentgoalstakingstockprogressandpossibilities/november2017)

 This is our first report on the progress we’ve made towards measuring the global Sustainable Development Goal (SDG) indicators in the UK.
-It looks at the work we have been doing to be able to measure our progress and explains how we are already sharing the data we have.

 <small>09 November 2017</small>
 <br>